-On this episode of the CCO Buzz we are rejoined by Compliance Consultant Adam Stutz to continue our discussion on the newly released 2019 SEC Exam Priorities and consideration for CCO’s in 2019.
+On this episode of the CCO Buzz we discuss the on the newly released 2019 SEC Exam Priorities and consideration for CCO’s in 2019.

 CCO Buzz: Hello and welcome back!
 We’re only on the second week of January, but we’re already looking forward to our next day off.
 Anyone else have that internal struggle coming off the holidays and start of the new year?
 Nope, only me?
-Ok, well let’s get started because we are rejoined by Core Compliance’s Adam Stutz.
+Ok, well let’s get started because we are rejoined by Core Compliance’s Compliance Consultant.